ShikharKunal/HackAI_Hack-230619/README.md

 - Periodically obtains current temperature information from OpenWeatherMap using an API key and displays it
 - Interactive Graphical User Interface (GUI)

+### Comments:
+- If you encounter any problem while running the file, contact kunalshikhar@gmail.com :).
+- Made the project with love.

 &copy; HackAI_TeamID_230619 | 2023